Intermediate Level

 The Fourth Section video

 The fourth section of the form is possibly the most physically demanding as part of it is done on one leg.
 The second half can be challenging regarding the footwork.
 Anyway, here is how it all fits together.
-Practice Practice Practice To view this post in full you’ll need an Intermediate Level membership.
-This will give you access to a huge range of material.
-Click Here to be taken to […]
+Practice Practice Practice… Sorry but to access this course or article you will need a relevant subscription.
+CLICK HERE to get your Basic membership access (£8pm) CLICK HERE to get your Intermediate […]

 Read More